Footbodds Logo

 How has Torino performed at home vs away?

-Torino has earned 11 points at home and 12 points away.
-The team performs better away from home.
+Torino has earned 28 points at home and 17 points away.
+The team performs better at home.

 What is Torino's goal difference?